What hiring managers actually look for

 Helped special ed students

-Provided one-on-one academic and behavioral support for 4 students with IEPs in an inclusive elementary classroom
+Provided one-on-one academic and behavioral support for 4 students with IEPs, documenting progress in Seesaw for the returning teacher

-5 mistakes that get substitute teacher resume guide resumes rejected
+5 mistakes that get substitute teacher resumes rejected

 Not including teaching day counts